Vaer saa god: Come and

 And on the farm, the chicken came before

 tiny chicks to her warm brooder house in large cardboard boxes.
 She daily fed and cared for them and in the

 pan.
-The majority of the farm women did the
+The majority of the farm women did

-butchering themselves.
+the butchering themselves.
 With an ax and

-tree stomp, they got the job done.
+a tree stomp, they got the job done.
 And

 then they had to pluck the feathers off.

 Pouring boiling water over the feathers made the job easier.
 When the meat was cut into serving pieces, it

 dressing.
-In fact, I never ate
+In fact, I never ate turkey

 and dressing until in the sixties.
 When

 you had chicken available, you didn't need turkey.

 In late August every year, the Fall

 Festival was usually held in Grandpa's grove.

 Besides a platform for the program and a pop stand, a large tent was set

 up where the ladies from the three churches served a fried chicken supper.
 The ladies brought prepared fried chicken

 many Ladies Aids served fried chicken suppers.
-These

 These were delicious meals.